 Who runs limited companies?

 Directors – known as company officers – manage limited companies and they can be shareholders as well.
-A limited company must have at least one director and most company owners are directors – meaning you can own and manage a limited company yourself or with others.
+A private limited company must have at least one director and most company owners are directors – meaning you can own and manage a limited company yourself or with others.

 While setting up a limited company and operating it can be a time-consuming task with lots of requirements there are some clear advantages to setting up a private limited company.